Nuklai/nuklaivm/docs/emission_balancer.md

 The Emission Balancer dynamically adjusts the Annual Percentage Rate (APR), taking into account the total number of active validators and the aggregate staked amount.
 This ensures that the rewards remain sustainable and proportional to each participant's contribution.
 Validator rewards are computed based on their staked amount, stake duration, and their performance in validating transactions.

-### Validator Heap Structure

-To efficiently manage and track validators, NuklaiVM employs a heap data structure.
-This allows the system to quickly adjust to changes in validator stakes and maintain an organized leaderboard of validators based on their total stakes, facilitating efficient reward calculations and distributions.

 ### Stake Tracking and Management

-Stakes in NuklaiVM are meticulously tracked, with each staking event—be it staking, unstaking, delegation, or undelegation—prompting an update in the system.
+Stakes in NuklaiVM are meticulously tracked, with each staking event—be it registrating validator for staking, withdrawing validator, delegating to validators, or undelegation—prompting an update in the system.
 This event-driven model ensures that the total staked amount and individual validator stakes are always current, allowing for accurate reward computations.

 ### Minting of New NAI